Peabody Museum of Natural History: History

 The museum officially opened to the public in 1876.
 In 1917, it was demolished and replaced by the Harkness Memorial Quadrangle dormitory.
-Due to World War I, most of the collections were put in storage until December 1925, when the current building was dedicated.
+When World War I began most of the collections were put in storage until December 1925, when the current building was dedicated.
 The new building had a great, 2-story hall designed specifically to hold Marsh's dinosaurs.